COMP208-Team-16-2022-23/Demo-Documentation/docs/guide/all-in-one.md

 - Input: The variables as features are fixed or quantitative variables, and the variable as target is a fixed variable.
 - Output: The classification results of the model and the evaluation effect of the model classification.

+###### Parameter Options

+  - Data Shuffling: Whether to shuffle data randomly
+  - Training Ratio: Ratio of training data to the whole dataset
+  - Cross Validation:  The number of equal sized subsamples randomly partitioned from the original sample.
+Each subsample will be retained as the validation data for testing the model, and the remaining subsamples will be used as training data
+  - Penalty Coefficient: Regularization parameter.
+The strength of the regularization is inversely proportional to C. Must be strictly positive.
+The penalty is a squared l2 penalty
+  - Kernel Algorithm: Specifies the kernel type to be used in the algorithm
+  - Error Convergence Conditions: Tolerance for stopping criterion
+  - Maximum Number of Iterations: Hard limit on iterations within solver, or -1 for no limit

 ##### Decision Tree